vwolanyk/closures-assignment/README.md

 * You *will* use closures whether you understand them or not.
 This is basically unavoidable in modern JavaScript wed applications.
 * You may have used closures already without realizing it!
-* The only way to understand closures is to use them.
-A lot.

 ## What is a closure?